-Intercontinental youth work co-operation
+Intercontinental youth work cooperation

-Bilateral co-operation between Flanders and South Africa
+Bilateral cooperation between Flanders and South Africa

-Since 1996, there has been co-operation on youth matters between Flanders and South Africa.
+Since 1996, there is a cooperation on youth matters between Flanders and South Africa.

-The co-operation between the Department of Culture, Youth and Media of the Flemish Community and the National Youth Development Agency (NYDA) of South Africa focuses on voluntary work of young people and civil society.
+The cooperation between the Department of Culture, Youth and Media of the Flemish Community and the National Youth Development Agency (NYDA) of South Africa focuses on voluntary work of young people and civil society.

-They are also working on a publication about 20 years of co-operation.
+They are also working on a publication about 20 years of cooperation.

-Funding programme global youth projects
+Funding program global youth projects

-The Flemish Government had an additional funding programme for youth projects in the context of North-South co-operation.
+The Flemish government had an additional funding program for youth projects in the context of North-South cooperation.
 It provided opportunities for youth groups to run a project with a partner from a country on the DAC list of the OECD.

-This funding programme stopped in 2012, because the Flemish Parliament Act of 20 January 2012 on conducting a renewed policy on youth and children's rights did not provide grants for international youth projects.
+This funding program stopped in 2012, because the Flemish Parliament Act of 20 January 2012 on conducting a renewed policy on youth and children's rights did not provide grants for international youth projects.

-However, there are funding programmes for international projects and youth work co-operation offered by JINT vzw.
+However, there are funding programs for international projects and youth work cooperation offered by JINT vzw.